jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 Per Wurman (1990),

-- Alphabetical, guided by filing rules that specify how to treat numbers, spaces, special characters and capitals
+- Alphabetical, guided by filing rules that specify how to sort numbers, spaces, special characters and capitals
-- Chronological
+- Chronological (Time)
-- Geographical
 - Categorical
+- Continuum
+- Geographical (Location)

+Similarly, Wyllys (2000) explains that information may be organized according to different **schemas:**

+- **Exact** (mutually exclusive) schemas
+    - Alphabet
--
+    - Location

-Schemas:

-- Exact (mutually exclusive): Alphabet, Geographic, Chronology
+    - Chronology
+- **Inexact** schemas
+    - Topical
+    - Task-Oriented
+    - Audience-Specific
-- Inexact: Topical, Task-Oriented, Audience-Specific, Metaphor-Driven (e.g., the information lifecycle)
+    - Metaphor-Driven (e.g., the information lifecycle)
-- Hybrids: Combining multiple methods (confusing?)
+- **Hybrid** schemas, combining multiple methods (may be confusing)

-Structures:
+Wyllys adds that there are information **structures**

 - Hierarchy
 - Network